 Twenty of the hymns and anthems in this 1908 hymnal, including Eldress Dorothy Durgin's beautiful hymn "Prayer Universa,l" are performed by the Canterbury and Sabbathday Lake Shakers on this 2 CD set:Let Zion Move: Music of the Shakers

-After this 1908 hymnal was published, only a small number of hymns and songs were composed.
+After the 1908 hymnal was published, only a relatively small number of hymns and songs were written during the 20th century.

-One of these Shaker songs was "Let mine be the hand to reach out to the wayward," written by Sister Lillian Phelps (1876-1973) at Canterbury in 1914, sung by Eldress Bertha Lindsay and Sister Lillian Phelps on the 2 CD set, Let Zion Move: Music of the Shakers.
+One of the Shaker songs was "Let mine be the hand to reach out to the wayward," written by Sister Lillian Phelps (1876-1973) at Canterbury in 1914.
+It is sung by Eldress Bertha Lindsay and Sister Lillian Phelps on the 2 CD set, Let Zion Move: Music of the Shakers.

 In the year 1947, a Shaker Village Work Camp began on part of the former Shaker head ministry, known as Mt.
 Lebanon located on the New York-Massachusetts border.
 One of the activities of this summer work camp was to learn Shaker music.
 They eventually produced two songbooks: one in 1956 and another in 1962.